thiodordelis/just-a-blog/README.md

 # just-a-blog
-A simple blog with Vue.js
+A simple blog made with Vue.js and Bootstrap.

+Based on the BS Blog template by https://twitter.com/mdo